 - Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

-Culture shock in Hong Kong may not be as traumatic as new expats would expect, especially if they’re from an English-speaking country.
-Hong Kong is a former colony of Britain and, as a result, the locals’ English proficiency is high.
+Expats' experiences of culture shock in Hong Kong may not be as dramatic as they would expect, especially if they’re from an English-speaking country.
+As Hong Kong is a former colony of Britain, the locals’ English proficiency is high.
 Moreover, the religious and cultural tolerance of those living here is quite broad.

 Hong Kong has a population of more than 7 million people, so the crush of the populace can be daunting, especially for those who have relocated from a small- or medium-sized city.
 Then there are certain things in Hong Kong that are just plain different, and even the most well-travelled expat will need some time to adjust.

 Language barrier in Hong Kong

 Hong Kongers are usually Cantonese- and English-speaking, with some degree of fluency in Mandarin.
 However, this bilingual nature actually makes it rather difficult for expats to pick up any Cantonese; people will insist on speaking English just because somebody looks like a foreigner.

 There are many unspoken rules in Hong Kong, and it helps to recognise that new arrivals need to give themselves time to learn these things as they go.
 In particular, the way in which people manage the space around them is something that takes some getting used to.
 For example, Hong Kong locals may stand closer when in conversation than expats might expect.
 However, they are generally a reserved people and this is not an invitation for bodily contact.

 Socialising in Hong Kong

 When interacting with locals, expats in Hong Kong should be aware of the concept of "face".
 Face is an intangible quality that represents a person's dignity and reputation.
 One can save face, give face, or lose face.